Actuarial Science Field

 An average grade of 78% on the last twenty (20) one term courses taken is normally required for admission to the program.
 Because of the competitive nature of the program, the actual minimum entering average may be higher.
 Higher grades on mathematical, statistical and actuarial science courses will increase an applicant's chances of acceptance into this program.

 Students are required to take eight (8) courses.
+Please note that not all of these courses may be offered in the upcoming academic year.

 At least three (3) of these courses must be taken from the following list: